 Get personalized support for your family

-We value the support and generosity of our funders and spend dollars prudently, with 98 percent of our spending going directly to programs.
-We leverage an $7.2mm operating budget into $84mm of contributed services, media time and space that allow us to reach millions of families.
+We value the support and generosity of our funders and spend dollars prudently, with 99 percent of our spending going directly to programs.
+We leverage an $6.8mm operating budget into $100.8mm of contributed services, media time and space that allow us to reach millions of families.

 Each year, our Board of Directors reviews program metrics and assesses our effectiveness in achieving our mission.
-In 2015, more than 3.3 million families and individuals found the answers they needed to address teen substance use.
-Our parent support specialists have answered hundreds of calls to our Toll-Free Helpline (1-855-DRUGFREE), offering guidance and helpful resources to families in need.
+In 2016, more than 5 million families and individuals found the answers they needed to address teen substance use, and our bilingual master’s level counselors answered close to 3,600 calls to our Parent Helpline (1-855-DRUGFREE), offering support and counsel to families.

 The Partnership for Drug-Free Kids adheres to best practices of charity management and fundraising standards and consistently receives high marks from charity-monitoring and watchdog agencies, such as the Better Business Bureau’s (BBB) Wise Giving Alliance and Charity Navigator.
 Our volunteer board of directors is engaged and independent, providing leadership and oversight over operations and staff.

 The independent accounting firm KPMG LLP conducts an annual review of our financial statements in accordance with auditing standards generally accepted in the United States of America.
 A copy of audited statements and annual 990 tax returns, prepared by Grant Thornton LLP, can be accessed in the links below.

 2016: Annual Report | Audited Financial Statements | Form 990 | Donors & Funders

 2015: Annual Report | Audited Financial Statements | Form 990 | Donors & Funders

 2014: Annual Report | Audited Financial Statements | Form 990 | Donors & Funders

 2013: Annual Report | Audited Financial Statements | Form 990 | Donors & Funders